The State of Mental Health in Florida: When Your Loved One Needs Help

 Psychiatric OversightDaily, but briefFrequent, integrated into daily life

-A “continuum of care” just means a step-down process.
-At Destination Hope, we don’t just discharge people back into the world after 30 days.
+A continuum of care is a step-down process.
+At Destination Hope, we don’t discharge people straight back into the world after 30 days.

-• Partial Hospitalization Program (PHP): This is often the first step after residency.
-It involves five to six hours of clinical work a day, but the individual may begin transitioning back to a supervised living environment.
+• Partial Hospitalization Program (PHP): Often the first step after residential care.
+It involves five to six hours of clinical work a day, while the individual may begin transitioning to a supervised living environment.

-• Intensive Outpatient Program (IOP): This is for people who are ready to start reintegrating into work or school but still need nine to fifteen hours of therapy a week to maintain their baseline.
+• Intensive Outpatient Program (IOP): For people ready to start reintegrating into work or school who still need nine to fifteen hours of therapy a week to hold their baseline.

 Finding Residential Mental Health Treatment in South Florida

-If you live in Broward County or the surrounding areas, you know that “Fort Lauderdale mental health” brings up a lot of results.
+If you live in Broward County or the surrounding areas, you know that a search for “Fort Lauderdale mental health” brings up a lot of results.
 Most of them are for addiction.
 To find actual psychiatric care, you have to look past the stock photos of people walking on the beach.

 You need a team that doesn’t flinch.
-When you call an intake department, ask them: “Do you treat schizophrenia?” or “Can you handle someone with active suicidal ideation?”
-If they hesitate or try to pivot the conversation back to alcohol or drugs, they aren’t equipped for your loved one.
+When you call an intake department, ask them plainly: “Do you treat schizophrenia?” or “Can you handle someone with active suicidal ideation?”
+If they hesitate or pivot the conversation back to alcohol or drugs, they aren’t equipped for your loved one.

 Look for Joint Commission accreditation.
-Look for a facility licensed by the Florida Department of Children and Families (DCF) and the Florida Agency for Healthcare Administration (AHCA).
-These aren’t just badges; they are proof that the facility meets rigorous clinical standards.
+Look for a facility licensed by the Florida Department of Children and Families and the Florida Agency for Healthcare Administration.
+These aren’t decorative badges.
+They’re proof that a facility meets rigorous clinical standards, and you can read more about ours on our accreditation page.

 • Who leads the clinical team?
 You want a psychiatrist-led team with Masters-level clinicians, not entry-level techs.

 • What is the average length of stay?
-True psychiatric stabilization usually takes 30 to 90 days.
-Anything less is often just a “band-aid.”
+Real psychiatric stabilization usually takes 30 to 90 days.
+Anything shorter is often a band-aid.

 • Is there on-site medical detox?
 Many people with severe mental illness use substances to cope.
-You need a facility that can safely manage the withdrawal process while simultaneously addressing the mental health triggers.
+You need a facility that can safely manage withdrawal while addressing the mental health triggers underneath it.

 • Is the program gender-specific?
-For many struggling with trauma or complex mood disorders, gender-specific environments provide a level of safety that co-ed facilities cannot match.
+For many people working through trauma or complex mood disorders, gender-specific environments provide a level of safety that co-ed facilities can’t match.

 How Destination Hope Fills the Gap

-Since 2006, we have operated in the space no one else wants to touch.
+Since 2006, we’ve operated in the space no one else wants to touch.
 We founded Destination Hope in Tamarac, Florida, because we saw too many people falling through the floor.
-The “gap” is real: it’s the space between the 72-hour psychiatric hold and the standard rehab.
+The gap is real.
+It’s the space between the 72-hour psychiatric hold and the standard rehab.

-We are a primary mental health treatment center.
-That means if your loved one has schizophrenia, bipolar disorder, or severe depression, that is our focus.
-If they also have an addiction, we treat that too—but we never pretend the addiction is the only problem.
+We’re a primary mental health treatment center.
+If your loved one has schizophrenia, bipolar disorder, or severe depression, that’s our focus.
+If they also have an addiction, we treat that too, and we never pretend the addiction is the only problem.

 Our clinical team is built at a Masters-level floor.
-We use evidence-based modalities like Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT), but we apply them through the lens of trauma resolution.
-We don’t just want to change behaviors; we want to understand the “why” behind the pain.
+We use evidence-based modalities like Cognitive Behavioral Therapy and Dialectical Behavior Therapy, applied through the lens of trauma resolution.
+We don’t just want to change behaviors.
+We want to understand the “why” behind the pain.
+Families have their own place in that work through our family program, because the people who’ve carried this crisis need support too.

 You’ve watched your loved one disappear.
-We are here to help bring them back.
-This isn’t a “wellness retreat.”
-This is a place for the hardest clinical work there is, done in a bright, comfortable environment that respects the dignity of the person receiving care.
+We’re here to help bring them back.
+This isn’t a place for amenities and stock photos.
+It’s a place for the hardest clinical work there is, done in a bright, comfortable environment that respects the dignity of the person receiving care.

 Frequently Asked Questions